Ahren09/my-wowchemy-site/content/publication/aaai2023/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Image credit: Yiqiao Jin'
+  caption: 'Our proposed PFit framework.'
   focal_point: ''
   preview_only: false